quavedev/forms/README.md

 # autoformik

-Quickly create a form only passing it's `definition`.
+Quickly create a by only passing it's `definition`.
 The definition object has to be created using our [definitions](https://github.com/quavedev/definitions) meteor package.
+This package serves *practicity*.
+If you wish to standardize the forms of your application or quickly make an admin dashboard, this is the package for you.

 ## Quickstart

-Pass a handler to `onSubmit` prop, the initial values to the `initialValues` prop and a definition to the `definition` prop. *Voilà* you got yourself a form.
+Pass a handler to `onSubmit` prop, the initial values to the `initialValues` prop and a definition to the `definition` prop. *Voilà*!
+You got yourself a form.

 ```javascript
 <AutoFormik